 - Store your peaches on the counter NOT in the fridge until they ripen.

-How to Make Peach Salsa From Scratch:
+How to Make Peach Salsa Recipe:

 - Cut your peaches into small bites.
 Roughly chop the rest of your vegetables.